Red Hebe: Red Dean

-By the late World War II era each of the British forces had ongoing missile development programmes.
+By the late World War II era each branch of the British military had their own ongoing missile development programmes.
 Among these was the January 1945 Air Staff Operational Requirement 1056 for an air-to-air missile intended as an anti-bomber weapon.
-OR.1056 called for a weapon able to attack from any angle, an "all-aspect" design, using either radar or infrared homing, the radar version using the signals from the AI Mk.
+OR.1056 called for a weapon able to attack from any angle, an "all-aspect" design, using either radar or infrared homing.
+A radar version would need to use the signals from the AI Mk.
 IX radar being used at that time.
 This project was assigned the Ministry of Supply (MoS) rainbow code "Red Hawk".
 It soon became clear that Red Hawk was beyond the state of the art and an interim design was proposed, nicknamed "Pink Hawk".
 This dropped the all-aspect requirement and reduced it to tail-chase attacks, which were much easier to guide with existing systems.
-Accepted with the official name "Blue Sky", it entered service in 1956 as Fireflash.
+Given the official development name "Blue Sky", it entered service in 1956 as Fireflash.

 Long before Fireflash flew, in 1951 the Air Ministry concluded that electronics was progressing fast enough to reconsider the all-aspect concept, and issued yet another design under the name "Red Dean", calling for a weapon with active radar homing.
 Using active homing meant the missile could be used by any fighter, as it was not linked to the signals from the fighter's own radar - it could even be used by day fighters without any radar assistance.
-However, this also meant the missile had to carry what was essentially a miniaturized version of an Airborne Interception radar, which generally weighted hundreds of pounds, and would additionally need a power supply capable of producing radar transmissions of sufficient power.
+This also meant the missile had to carry what was essentially a miniaturized version of an aircraft interception radar, which generally weighted hundreds of pounds, and would additionally need a power supply capable of producing radar transmissions of sufficient power.

 Initially taken up by Folland Aircraft in 1951, chief designer Teddy Petter eventually lost interest in the project and it was taken up by Vickers the next year.
 Problems with the seeker led to the missile undergoing constant weight growth, eventually reaching 1330 lb, making it too heavy to fly on most aircraft of the era.
 It was then targeted for the P.376 "thin-wing' Javelin which would enter service in the late 1950s.
 Weight problems with the seeker continued, and in 1955 General Electric Company (GEC) proposed a new seeker based on transistors, which were just emerging.
 This would reduce the seeker weight from 105 lb to 90 lb.
 This could be further reduced to 60 lb if the system used semi-active radar homing (SARH), as this dramatically reduced the power requirements.
-The result is sometimes referred to as Red Dean Mk.
+The resulting semi-automatic version is sometimes referred to as Red Dean Mk.
 1.